2024 Solar Incentives Guide for Severn, MD - Tax Credits & Rebates

 EcoWatch's Severn, MD Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or call a local Severn solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to the company that installed your solar panels – or reach out to a local Severn solar installer — to better understand which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?